tip9ug/plan9-documentation/source/contributor/Get_Involved.md

 Welcome to the Plan 9 Document Project!
 Good-quality documentation is essential and has one of the most significant impacts on end-users.
 By getting involved, you will meet new friends, learn new skills and make a difference for many users while working with people from all around the globe.
 This page will give you a brief introduction to things everyone contributing should know and help you get started with contributing.

 We want to ensure that our project community remains a welcoming and friendly place where people can feel comfortable.
-Therefore, we ask you to abide by the [Plan 9 Community Code of Conduct](../CoC.md) when interacting with the rest of the community.
+Therefore, we ask you to abide by the [Plan 9 Documentation Project Code of Conduct](../CoC.md) when interacting with the rest of the community.

 ## Getting Started!
 Beyond is the starting point to find the area you want to contribute.
 Here is our current work in progress listing on GitHub: